 Browsers, such as Chrome, Safari, and Firefox, have a browsing mode called ‘Incognito Mode’ or ‘Private Browsing’ that hides browsing history.
-This feature allows users to use search engines without leaving a trace on their browser.
+This feature allows users to use search engines without leaving a trace on their browsers.
 This issue concerns many parents.
 After all, being in the loop about your child’s internet activities is what many associate with good parenting.

 You can either use command lines or third-party apps to see private browsing.
 In this blog post, we will explain both of these methods.
-Read the rest of this article to find out the answer to the question, ‘can parental controls see private browsing?’.
+Read the rest of this article to find out the answer to the question, ‘Can parental controls see private browsing?’.

-See Private Browsing on Google Chrome
+How to See Private Browsing on Google Chrome

 Google Chrome’s Incognito mode helps you surf the web privately without having a visible search history.
 Although it can be useful for adults by protecting their personal information, it can cause more harm than good to children.
 Still, there are methods you can use to bypass the security of Incognito mode and see your child’s private browsing history through the DNS cache.